Lesson plan

 Students can continue making mixtures to make and test for the best glue..

-Give students a recipe for a larger batch of ooblek for students to play with.
+Give students a recipe for individual or a larger batch of ooblek for students to play with.

 Grades taught